orrymr/blog_r/content/post/post/zulu-stuff/2020-07-30-zulu-article-ucele-uthi-bazoboshwa-abasebenzi-bakahulumeni-abazobanjwa-benza-inkohlakalo.md

 - kade - when (like as, not the question "when")
 - chaza - explain
 - emithonjeni - same as emithombeni which umthombo (so)
+- umthombo - source (like a source of information or of a river)
 - sola - suspect
 - ongumkhulumeli - that who is a speaker (umkhulumeli - speaker)
 - ngokunikezwa - of being given
 - umyeni - husband
 - mayelana - regarding
 - inkohlakalo - corruption / doing something immoral

+# explanations

+He said this while explaining reports spread in new sources suspecting (it, the reports were suspecting) the speaker of the president, CR, Khusela Diko of being given a tender with her husband of R125 regarding with coivd assistance.

+(echaza - like a locative, like, at the time he was explaining - "during At the explaining")

 # New Concept - "se"